 XUL/XBL Replacement Newsletter 9

-This is the ninth edition of the XBL Replacement Newsletter.
+This is the ninth edition of the XUL/XBL Replacement Newsletter.
 Since the last update we’ve continued to remove “in-content” bindings, started using native Custom Elements in more chrome UI, and shipped a new top-level HTML window.

 Common Keybindings No Longer Use XBL